josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 **This is _not_ an intro to Svelte itself.** We'll naturally cover some Svelte concepts here and there, and you can probably still follow along even if you don't know much about Svelte.
 But I'd recommend learning the basics first.
 The [Svelte tutorial](https://svelte.dev/tutorial/basics) is an excellent place for that.

 Finally, this won't be super advanced, but you should still know at least the basics of front-end development, JavaScript, and installing packages using [npm](https://www.npmjs.com/).
-(You should also have npm installed already.)
+You should also have npm installed already.

 All that said, let's get started!

 ## Creating a new SvelteKit app

-To generate a new SvelteKit project, run this command in your terminal (naturally, you can change `my-app` to whatever other title you prefer):
+To generate a new SvelteKit project, run this in your terminal (naturally, you can change `my-app` to whatever other title you prefer):

 ```bash
 npm init svelte@next my-app